josephdamilare01/Project-on-Breast-Cancer-Awareness-in-Funaab/README.md

-                        `Discharge in Nipple`=`Have you ever observed a discharge in the nipples?`, `Nipple position change`=`Do you observe a change in the position of the nipples recently?`, `Color Discharge`=`If yes, what's the color of discharge observed?`) plot(vis_miss(renamed%>%select(-c(Timestamp,Duration)))) plot_na_pareto(renamed%>%select(-c(Timestamp,Duration)), only_na = T) plot_na_pareto(renamed%>%select(-c(Timestamp,Duration)), col="blue")
+                        `Discharge in Nipple`=`Have you ever observed a discharge in the nipples?`, `Nipple position change`=`Do you observe a change in the position of the nipples recently?`, `Color Discharge`=`If yes, what's the color of discharge observed?`)
+# Examing the percentage of missing values in each variables
+plot(vis_miss(renamed%>%select(-c(Timestamp,Duration))))
+plot_na_pareto(renamed%>%select(-c(Timestamp,Duration)), only_na = T)
+plot_na_pareto(renamed%>%select(-c(Timestamp,Duration)), col="blue")
+# Another way of viewing the percentage
 J <- renamed %>%
   diagnose %>%
   arrange(desc(missing_count))

 print(J)
+# Count of Responses collected over the period
 p <- awareness %>% select(Duration) %>% group_by(Duration) %>%
   summarize( n = n()) %>% as.data.frame()
 p$Duration <- as.Date(p$Duration)